 Pom Harrington (Peter Harrington)

-The ABA Rare Book Fair is the oldest and one of the most important fairs of the trade, taking place in London each year in May.
-The fair is held every year in June, while the Chelsea Antiquarian Book Fair takes place in November.
+Firsts London, the ABA's summer fair, is the oldest and one of the most important fairs of the trade, taking place in London each year in May.
+The fair is held every year in June, while the Chelsea fair takes place in November.